OpenRailAssociation/osrd/CONTRIBUTING.md

 Note that you do not need to be a member of the OSRD Team to contribute to OSRD.
 Community contributors (this means you) can freely open issues, submit pull requests, and review pull requests.

-Check out our dedicated [Governance document](https://osrd.fr/en/about/governance/) to learn more about how we are organized.
+[Click here](https://osrd.fr/en/about/governance/) to learn more about the project's governance.

 ## Contribute code